PraderioM/opal-bulk-marking/README.md

 * **name submission as**: Allows you to specify how you want the download submission to be named.
 There are two possible naming conventions:
     * *\<student_id>.pdf*: The downloaded submissions will be named after the student id.
     * *\<surname>\_\<name>.pdf*: The downloaded submissions will be named after the surname and name of the student.
-* **Start download**: Dowloads the submissions from all students in the specified range whom have submitted EXACTLY one file.
+* **Start download**: Dowloads the submissions from all students in the specified range whom have submitted AT LEAST ONE file.
 Submissions are stored following the specified naming convention.
 * **Help**: Shows a pop up with minimal instructions on how to use the bulk download function of opal-bulk-marking.
 * **Back**: Goes back to the [main page](#subsec_main).